πŸš€ Launch mobile apps 10x faster with Next.jsGet NextNative β†’

 Ionic Router

-Ionic Router is like React Router's cooler cousin, built for mobile.
+Ionic Router is almost the same like React Router, but built for mobile.
 You'll find it set up in (mobile)/router.tsx.

 Router Setup